Make Your

 Why Stay Nearby, When You Can Stay in Yellowstone?

-Lodging and accommodations in Yellowstone National Park aren’t just places to stay, they are monuments to a long-standing ideal that special places should be set aside, preserved for future generations.
+Lodging and accommodations inside Yellowstone National Park aren’t just places to stay, they are monuments to a long-standing ideal that special places should be set aside and preserved for future generations.
 Staying in Yellowstone is the best way for visitors to experience everything the park has to offer.
-With nine lodging facilities offering over 2,000 rooms, accommodations in Yellowstone National Park are plentiful for those wishing to experience the national park in its summertime glory.
+With nine lodging facilities offering over 2,000 rooms in the summer, accommodations in Yellowstone are plentiful for those wishing to experience the national park in its summertime glory.
+In the winter we open two lodges for exploration of a winter wonderland.
 From the most famous lodging facility in a national park—the Old Faithful Inn—to the ol’ western rustic cabins of Roosevelt Lodge, guests will find an incredible variety of places to bunker down for the night.

 Here’s why staying in Yellowstone, rather than nearby, can help you make the most of your park visit this summer: